Data Scientist

 What are your responsibilities?

-• Help build and improve the algorithms in a scalable manner for AI-based anomaly detection and predictive modelling.
+• Help build and improve the algorithms in scalable manner for AI-based anomaly detection and predictive modelling

-• Develop computer models and perform predictive and prescriptive analytics for various applications.
+• Development of computer models and doing predictive and prescriptive analytics for various applications

-• Build Proof of Concepts in notebooks, integrate these algorithms into the operational flow of the customer, train the users, and provide support.
+• Build Proof of Concepts in notebooks, but also Integrate these algorithms into the operational flow of the customer, train the users and give support

 Qualifications:

-• Experience with Azure, Spark (PySpark), and Kubeflow - desirable.
+• Experience with Azure, Spark (PySpark) Kubeflow - desirable

 #J-18808-Ljbffr